rojw1/Local-Compaction-Plot-LCP/README.md

 This Jupyter Notebook reads in the distance files (two examples provides) to create a Local Compaction Plot (LCP).

+The first example ('result0_wt.txt') contains sliding window distance readings from 40,000 frames of molecular dyanmics simulation of human MYC (residues 91-160)
+The second example ('result1_D132-H.txt') contains sliding window distance readings from 40,000 frames of molecular dyanmics simulation of human MYC (residues 91-160 with residue D132 substituted with H).

-For more information see
+For more information see:
+1. Weinzierl, ROJ (2021).
+Molecular Dynamics Simulations of Human FOXO3 Reveal Intrinsically Disordered Regions Spread Spatially by Intramolecular Electrostatic Repulsion.
 Biomolecules.
 2021 Jun; 11(6): 856.
-Published online 2021 Jun 8. doi: 10.3390/biom11060856
+Published online 2021 Jun 8. doi: 10.3390/biom11060856.
+PMCID: PMC8228108.
-PMCID: PMC8228108
 PMID: 34201262
-Molecular Dynamics Simulations of Human FOXO3 Reveal Intrinsically Disordered Regions Spread Spatially by Intramolecular Electrostatic Repulsion
-Robert O.J.
-Weinzierl